Beers4Flags/writeups/hackit2016/stego/azerbaijan-suspicious-avi/readme.md

 The result is a comparison of the two other, we look the new images and ... a good surprise on image : compared_00057406.png

 We can see a red line at the top of the image.
-Hum hum probably the stegano with LSB :-)

 ![Alt](compared_00057406.png "compared_00057406.png")

-Then a big thank you to our teammate Phenol for his script on LSB (See h4ck1t_pepapig.py)
+Then a big thank you to our teammate Phenol for his script.
+(See h4ck1t_pepapig.py)

 ```Python
 #!/usr/bin/env python